Design #96 ©Heyman Yachts 2021

 A code 0 is offered but such a sail is often too much to handle for a short-handed crew.
 Instead, this sail is permanently mounted on an outer headstay, and just like the self-tacking jib it is furled by an under-deck electric furler.
 This sail will be so different from an ordinary Code 0 in practical use that we renamed it, instead using the classic term ‘reacher’.
 On an open reach, the sheet can be led via the end of the main boom for a more optimal shape.

-Sailing speed will often be between 7 – 7,4 knots to windward and she will average around 8 on a reach, with top speeds of more than 8 ½ knots.
+Sailing speed will often be more than 7 knots to windward and she will average around 8 on a reach, with top speeds at more than 8 ½ knots.
 Sailing alongside other cruising yachts she will hold her own.
 The addition of a gennaker, hoisted from the bow sprit, will ensure good speed also in the lightest of winds.

 POWER

-Under her 75 hp engine, the PPH will run quietly at up to 8 knots cruising speed, with more power in reserve.
-The PPH is fitted with a folding bronze propeller for sailing efficiency.
-Her bow thruster will offer control in tight quarters, and a stern thruster is optional.
+Under her 57 hp Yanmar engine, the PPH will run quietly at up to just under 8 knots cruising speed, with more power in reserve.
+The saildrive is fitted with a folding bronze propeller for efficiency both under sail and power, with even more high-class Flexofold or Gori options.
+The Sleipner bow thruster is a standard feature and will offer control in tight quarters, while a stern thruster is optional.

-Alternatively, the yacht can be fitted with an electric drive, with batteries charged by solar power or shore power and backed up by a silent genset to increase the range.
+Alternatively, the yacht can be fitted with an electric drivetrain, with Lithium batteries charged by solar power or shore power and backed up by a silent genset to increase the range.

 HULL & KEEL